isabelsanmartin/Phylogenetics-Workshop-Chamela/DEC/Setting-DEC-analysis.md

 ## Questions

-What is the area of origin of Dendroctonus and how has it reached its current distribution?
+1. What is the area of origin of Dendroctonus and how did it reach its current disjunct distribution?
+2. Can you correlate any of the inferred biogeographic pattern/ancestral species distribution to a paleogeographic event?
-Did Dendroctonus follow the same diversification pattern that conifers, increasing diversification with climate cooling?
+3. Did Dendroctonus follow the same diversification pattern that conifers, increasing diversification with climate cooling?

 ## References